howdoicomputer/revontulet/docs/loft_introduction.md

 * Python `>=3.11` - I ended up using 3.13 as that was the latest stable release.
 Managed locally by pyenv.
 * A `Dockerfile` - There is a Dockerfile and a Makefile that wraps the docker run to create it.
 I didn't feel like a docker-compose file was needed.
 * Additional libraries can be selected at will - I did.
-* A README.md is expected to detail the chosen solution and how to run it.
+* A README.md is expected to detail the chosen solution and how to run it - I did
-* Relevant unit tests should be provided using pytest - I have written unit tests to test my API routes and a shell script to hit the public API
+* Relevant unit tests should be provided using pytest - I have written unit tests to test my API routes using mocked and stubbed data and a shell script to do a more literal end to end test of the system
-* Use Python type annotations - I didn't just use type annotations.
-Pydantic does complex data validations by creating schemas for every interface
+* Use Python type annotations - MyPy comes back clean.
+Additionally, I used Pydantic to define interface schemes and perform data validations for input.

 ## Task Fulfillment